Exploring the Role of Large Language Models in Prompt Encoding for Diffusion Models: Experiments

 \textbf{Quantitative Evaluations.} In the quantitative evaluation, we focus on the alignment between generated images and the input prompts.
 As shown in Tab.~\ref{main_exp}, we choose T2I-CompBench, DPG-Bench, and GenEval benchmark to evaluate the generation capability of~\base-1B and~\base-10B.
 The T2I-CompBench and the GenEval benchmark are composed of short prompts, focusing on the compositional evaluation.
 The DPG-Bench is built with complex dense prompts.
 Compared with open-source academic works like SDXL and PixArt-$\alpha$,~\base-1B outperforms them over all benchmarks by a large margin.
 We also compare~\base-10B with DALL-E 3 and Stable Diffusion 3~(8B), two mainstream closed-source commercial models.
 The significant improvement further validates the effectiveness of our LLM-Fused Diffuser.

 \paragraph{Human Evaluations.}

 The quantitative evaluation metrics can not directly measure the artistic and aesthetic qualities.
 Following previous works, we conduct the human evaluation to convincingly compare~\base-10B~with Stable Diffusion 3, DALL-E 3, and Midjourney V6.
 Our evaluation dataset contains 200 prompts with diverse styles and scenarios.
 The image from~\base-10B and the image from a competitor will construct an evaluation pair.
 The human evaluator will compare the image pair from the perspective of image quality and image-text alignment.
 The result in Fig.~\ref{fig:humaneval}~indicates that~\base-10B can surpass DALLE-3 and Stable Diffusion 3 in both image-text alignment and image quality.
 Compared with the most popular commercial model Midjourney V6,~\base-10B demonstrates leading capabilities in image-text alignment with similar image-text quality performance.
 In Fig.~\ref{fig:compare}, we show some randomly sampled cases to make a clear comparison.
-We also provide some high-quality images in Fig.~\ref{fig:show1} and Fig.~\ref{fig:show2}.